 Read related post: Sunrise Point in Jaipur/ Garh Ganesh Temple

-It’s outward appearance doesn’t look like a temple.
-The typical temple features like Shikhar or carvings, etc are completely missing in Garh Ganesh temple.
-It’s rather designed as a small fortification.
-The word Gad or Garh in Hindi means small fort.
-It’s called Garh Ganesh temple because this temple is dedicated to the Lord Ganesha.
-In this temple, the idol of Lord Ganesha is in a child form.
+The temple doesn’t resemble the usual temples because the features like Shikhar and ornate carvings are not present.
+It’s designed as a small fortification.
+The word Gad or Garh in Hindi means a small fort.
+It’s called Garh Ganesh Temple because this temple is dedicated to the Lord Ganesha.
+The idol of Lord Ganesha is in a child form which is a rarity.

 Read the related write-up Royal Gaitore!
 The Rajput architectural opulence!

-The temple has undergone major renovation inside the main complex and has thus lost its heritage charm.
-Architecturally, this temple may not hold much value for those on a lookout for the beautiful frescoes or carvings etc. But it does have a lot of historical & contextual value for Jaipur.
+The temple has undergone a major renovation and has thus lost its heritage charm.
+Architecturally, this temple may not hold much value for those seeking beautiful frescoes or carvings.
+But it does have a lot of historical & contextual value for the city.

 Here is a close up picture of lion head made in brass on the entrance gate of the Garh Ganesh temple.

 In light of the above, I’ll choose to visit the Garh Ganesh temple, preferably during early morning hours.
-With fresh air to breathe, lovely sunrise and awesome city view, it’s an amazing experience!
-Even watching Sunset from the Garh Ganesh temple is awesome.
+With fresh air to breathe, a lovely sunrise experience and an awesome view of Jaipur, it is worth it!

 Read the related Post: History of Garh Ganesh Temple, Jaipur….Some Insight!